iamjatinchauhan/resources-for-developers/README.md

 **[Growwwkit](https://growwwkit.com/)**|Illustration resources.
 **[Handz](https://www.handz.design/)**|A 3D illustration library of Hand Gestures.
 **[Humaaans](https://www.humaaans.com/)**|Mix-&-match illustrations of people with a design library.
+**[Iconfinder](https://www.iconfinder.com/illustrations)**|More than 18,042 illustrations perfect for anything from onboarding flows, presentations to cookbooks.
 **[Iconscout](https://iconscout.com)**|Get high-quality Illustrations and Stock photos at one place.
 **[Illlustrations](https://illlustrations.co/)**|Designed 100 awesome illustrations for free.
 **[Illustrations - Mixkit](https://mixkit.co/free-stock-art/)**|Beautiful Art & Illustration - For you to use, completely free of charge.